StJuan1210/fracturedetect/README.md

         //assumes python version is 3.11
     },
    ```
+4. Create a folder called viewer and place the zipfile of stone web viewer binaries there.
+Plugin works with 2024-08-31 version of the viewer

 ### Notes
 Models by default have to be in ```.pt``` format.
 To use ONNX or TensorRT for device specific speedups: